Top Free Book Publishing Companies for Independent Authors

 Cons: Distribution outside Lulu’s own store can have lower profit margins due to higher wholesale discounts.

-– Lulu has a robust print-on-demand technology, and also offers authors the ability to create calendars and photo books.
+Specific Features for Authors: Lulu has robust print-on-demand technology and also offers authors the ability to create calendars and photo books.

 Platform 6: Barnes & Noble Press